Stephaton: Gospel accounts

-The significance of the act is unclear, though it is usually interpreted as an act of mercy on the part of the soldiers (William Chester Jordan suggests that the word used for vinegar may have been slang for wine).
+The significance of the act is unclear, though it is usually interpreted as an act of mercy on the part of the soldiers (William Chester Jordan suggests that the word used for vinegar (oxos) may have been slang for wine).
+Others have theorised it may have been posca, a mixture of water, vinegar and wine consumed by common soldiers and the lower classes in the Roman world.
 The episode may also allude to Psalm 69:21: "In my thirst they gave me vinegar to drink."

 Medieval interpretation

 Many medieval Christian writers saw the offering of vinegar wine as an act of torture rather than mercy.
 A tradition, supported by St. Augustine and other Church Fathers, developed that the sponge-bearer was a Jew.

 In art

 The soldier who offered Jesus the sponge is often paired with Longinus, the name later given to the unnamed soldier who pierced Christ's side with a spear during the Crucifixion.
 It is not known when or how the name "Stephaton" originated for this character, though it had become common well before the end of the first millennium.